 The update procedure is used by the 5GMSd Application Provider to modify or replace an existing Content Preparation Template resource.
 The HTTP PATCH or HTTP PUT methods shall be used for the update operation.

 If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) and provide the content of the resource in the response, reflecting the successful update operation.

+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.5.5 Delete Content Preparation Template